MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HCS_EVENT_CALLBACK.md

 `event`

-Handle to the pointer of `HCS_EVENT`
+Handle to the pointer of `HCS_EVENT`.

 `context`

-Handle for context of callback
+Handle for context of callback.

 ## Requirements